 When configuring these tools, an important consideration is balancing governance versus organizational agility.
 That is, the more restrictive your governance policy, the less agile your developers and IT workers become.
 This is because a restrictive goverance policy may require more manual steps, such as requiring a developer to fill out a form or send an email to a person on the governance team to manually create a resource.
 The goverance team has finite capabilities and may become backlogged, resulting in unproductive development teams waiting for their resources to be created and unneeded resources accruing costs while they wait to be deleted.

-Now that you understand the concept of cloud resource goverance, move on to learn more about how resource access is managed in Azure in preparation for learning how to design a governance model for a single team or multiple teams.
+Now that you understand the concept of cloud resource goverance, learn more about how resource access is managed in Azure.